The universality of the relation between magnetic fields and star formation in galaxies: Results

-\item \textbf{Whole-galaxy / disc averages.} In nearby spirals, magnetic field strength is estimated from total or ring-averaged synchrotron intensities using the revised equipartition formula \citep{Beck2005}, which mixes the relatively small area corresponding to bright centres with extended and fainter outer discs.
+\item Galaxy disc averages.
+In nearby spirals, the magnetic field strength is estimated from total or ring-averaged synchrotron intensities using the revised equipartition formula \citep{Beck2005}, which mixes the relatively small area corresponding to bright centres with extended and fainter outer discs.
 This measuring procedure leads to a lower mean $B$ than the central measurements, and flattens trends with $M_\star$ due to increasing $r$ and a non-spherical configuration.
-For a~dex increase in stellar mass of disk galaxies, the expected variation of $B$ is approximately a factor of two, consistent with the observed shallow scalings.
-CHANGES edge-on systems likewise report kpc-scale, disc-averaged fields from thermally corrected 1.5–6\,GHz maps under revised equipartition. \item \textbf{Local Group dwarfs.} \citet{Chyzy2011} derive magnetic field strength from single-dish maps, integrating over each galaxy’s optical extent.
-For compact starburst dwarfs such as IC~10 the flux is core-dominated; for more extended dwarfs the estimate approximates a global mean field. \end{itemize}
+For a~dex increase in stellar mass of disc galaxies, the expected variation in $B$ is approximately a factor of two, consistent with the observed shallow scalings.
+CHANGES edge-on systems likewise report kiloparsec-scale, disc-averaged fields from thermally corrected 1.5–6\,GHz maps under revised equipartition. \item Local Group dwarfs. \citet{Chyzy2011} derive magnetic field strength from single-dish maps, integrating over each galaxy’s optical extent.
+For compact starburst dwarfs such as IC~10 the flux is core-dominated; for more extended dwarfs, the estimate approximates a global mean field. \end{itemize}

-Because $M_\star$ is always a global, integrated quantity while the typical measurement of magnetic field strength is effectively density‑weighted within the radio aperture, the two quantities are not directly comparable.
-Variations in the $B$-measurement aperture (core‑only vs. whole disc) and the mass aperture (whole galaxy) weakens or cancels the intrinsic $B$–mass coupling and produces flat slopes when samples are mixed or contain bulge-disk component variations.
-In practice, central/core measurements (\citealp{Lacki2013}; and our synthetic maps) yield higher normalizations at a given $M_\star$; whereas whole‑disc averages (e.g. nearby spirals) yield lower normalizations and flatter trends.
-We note that for dwarf galaxies, the same trend may still take place with the HI mass (and/or the velocity dispersion $\sigma_v)$ of the galaxies, possibly modulated by galaxy outflows \citep{Chyzy2011}.
-This poses measuring magnetic fields in dwarf galaxies as the most promising avenue to fully-characterise whether the scaling proposed by Eq.~\ref{eq:equipart_mass} holds.
+Because $M_\star$ is always a global, integrated quantity, while the typical measurement of magnetic field strength is effectively density‑weighted within the radio aperture, the two quantities are not directly comparable.
+Variations in the $B$-measurement aperture (core‑only vs whole disc) and the mass aperture (whole galaxy) weaken or cancel the intrinsic $B$–mass coupling and produce flat slopes when samples are mixed or contain bulge-disc component variations.
+In practice, central core measurements (\citealp{Lacki2013}; and our synthetic maps) yield higher normalisations at a given $M_\star$, whereas whole‑disc averages (e.g. nearby spirals) yield lower normalisations and flatter trends.
+We note that for dwarf galaxies, the same trend may still take place with the HI mass (and/or the velocity dispersion, $\sigma_v)$ of the galaxies, possibly modulated by galaxy outflows \citep{Chyzy2011}.
+This poses measuring magnetic fields in dwarf galaxies as the most promising avenue to fully characterise whether the scaling proposed by Eq.~\ref{eq:equipart_mass} holds.